-Jennifer Cabral-Pierce was born in Belo Horizonte, Brazil.
+Jennifer Cabral was born in Belo Horizonte, Brazil.
 She holds a BA in Social Communications from Pontific Catholical University of Minas Gerais since 1998.
-In 2001, she graduated at the School of Fine Arts, Escola Guignard with a certificate in Photography.
-She relocated to the U.S. in the same year, and attended the Continuing Education Program at The School of Visual Arts in New York.
+In 2000, she graduated at the School of Fine Arts, Escola Guignard with a certificate in Photography.
+She relocated to the U.S. in the following year, and attended the Continuing Education Program at The School of Visual Arts in New York.
 She has been an independent photographer in Central New Jersey for more than fifteen years.

 A member of National Press Photographer Association, she started working as a freelance photographer for newspapers in Central New Jersey in 2002.
 She worked as a Fine Art Photography printer.
 For 4 years, her printing techniques were used to reproduce negatives from The New York Times' archives and digitized images from publications such as Vanity Fair and Vogue.

 Her photography has been exhibited in Brazil and in the U.S..
 Some institutions include: The New York Historical Society, NY; National September 11 Memorial & Museum, NY; D&R Greenway Land Trust, NJ; Plainsboro Historical Society Museum, NJ; Arts for Peace Gallery, NY; Pontifical Catholic University of Minas Gerais, Brazil; State University of Minas Gerais, Brazil and Galeria Letras e Expressoes in Rio de Janeiro, Brazil.

 Her series of photographs about the the aftermath of September 11th, was published into the book Here is New York.
 A democracy of Pictures, and participated of its traveling international exhibition in 2002.

 Since 2010, she holds a permanent position at Princeton University as a Library Collection Photographer for the Rare books and Special Collections division creating imagery for their Digital Library Initiative.